 Most children become aware of print long before the enter former schooling.
-Called print awareness, it is a child’s first introduction to literacy.
-This post is your ultimate resource to print awareness.
+Called print awareness, it is a child’s first experience in preschool literacy.
+Before children learn to read, they must first understand how reading and print works—and that’s where print awareness comes in.

-The “Big Four” of Literacy Instruction: an Introduction
+About the “Big Four” of Preschool Literacy Instruction

 What is Print Awareness?